Kolesnikova charged with organising coup d'état, accuses Belarus government of kidnapping

 A poll conducted this week by a Russian state-owned pollster, the Russian Public Opinion Research Centre (VTsIOM), found that 42% of Russians were against a merger of Russia and Belarus, saying that they preferred to just keep “brotherly” relations.
 Another 22% approved deeper economic integration; 17% thought Belarus should become a region of Russia and 1% said that Russia should become a region of Belarus.

-Lukashenko, meanwhile, continues to ratchet up his counter-initative against the opposition.
-The independent news outlet TUT.by was under more pressure as of September 9 after authorities formally warned it for publishing “wrong” information.
+Lukashenko, meanwhile, continues to ratchet up his counter-initiative against the opposition.
+The independent news outlet TUT.by came under more pressure as of September 9 after authorities formally warned it for publishing “wrong” information.

 “#Belarus.
 Popular independent on-line news outlet @tutby received another warning for publishing "misleading" or "wrong" information.
 (No point elaborating.)
 Now they can be closed at any moment of time,” Ihar Filipau, a PhD candidate that follows Belarus, tweeted.

 Earlier this week the journalist daughter of the editor of TUT.by, Valeriya Ulasik, was arrested by security forces after they raided the pair’s apartment.
 The authorities regularly put pressure on prominent opposition figures by attacking or threatening their children.
-The lastest attacks on TUT.by are part of Lukashenko’s escalating disinformation campaign.
+The latest attacks on TUT.by are part of Lukashenko’s escalating disinformation campaign.